 Citations

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)Grellier, James, 1777?-1860.
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)Grellier, James, 1777?-1860.
 1802.
 The Elements of the Veterinary Science: With a Description of the Mode of Shoeing Adopted By the British Cavalry, for Preserving the Natural Functions of the Foot.
-Madras: The author.
+The author.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)Grellier, James, 1777?-1860.
-The Elements of the Veterinary Science: With a Description of the Mode of Shoeing Adopted By the British Cavalry, for Preserving the Natural Functions of the Foot Madras: The author, 1802.
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)Grellier, James, 1777?-1860.
+The Elements of the Veterinary Science: With a Description of the Mode of Shoeing Adopted By the British Cavalry, for Preserving the Natural Functions of the Foot.
+The author, 1802.

-Harvard Citation (style guide)Grellier, J. (1802).
+UCL Harvard Citation (Style Guide)Grellier, J. (1802).
 The elements of the veterinary science: with a description of the mode of shoeing adopted by the british cavalry, for preserving the natural functions of the foot.
 Madras: The author.